-These design criteria and the NCTCOG iSWMTM Hydrology, Hydraulics and Water Quality Technical Manuals together shall be known as the Stormwater Design Criteria Manual.
-The purpose of this Stormwater Design Criteria Manual and the iSWMTM Technical Manuals is to implement the policies set forth in the Denton Development Code (DDC) and the City of Denton Code of Ordinances, Subpart B, Chapter 30 (Denton Flood Prevention and Protection Ordinance) by establishing standard principles and practices for the design and construction of storm drainage systems within the City of Denton, Texas and within its extraterritorial jurisdiction.
+These design criteria and the NCTCOG iSWMTM Hydrology and Hydraulics Technical Manuals together shall be known as the Drainage Design Criteria Manual.
+The purpose of this drainage criteria and the iSWMTM Hydraulics and Hydrology Technical Manuals is to establish standard principles and practices for the design and construction of storm drainage systems within the City of Denton, Texas and within its extraterritorial jurisdiction.
 The design factors, formulae, graphs and procedures are intended for use as minimum engineering criteria for the design of drainage systems involving determination of the quantity, rate of flow, method of collection, storage, conveyance, detention and disposal of storm water.
 Responsibility for actual design remains with the design engineer.
 Users of this manual should be knowledgeable and experienced in the theory and application of drainage engineering.